JAForbes/blog/posts/how-i-use-mithril.md

 The upcoming version of mithril will make this even more true.
 Mithril's router, rendering, etc are all separate modules that you can opt out of at will.

-If you found this article interesting, I recommend hanging out in the mithril chat on [gitter](https://gitter.im/lhorie/mithril.js).
+If you found this article interesting, I recommend hanging out in the [mithril chat](https://mithril.zulipchat.com/).